 What we liked:

 - Cord adjustments and hook and loop fastening mean this poncho can be better tailored for an individual fit, making it a more worthwhile option than other designs claiming to be a ‘one size fits all’ solution.

 - Made from a single piece of material to minimise the chance of moisture penetration, while PVC coating further enhances waterproof functionality.

 - Unlike some ponchos that can tear with ease, this design is made from rip-resistant nylon that holds up well to heavy-handed tugs and pulls.

-- Includes snug-fitting hood with adjustable cord to create a more waterproof seal round the neck and face.
+- Includes snug-fitting hood with adjustable cord to create a more waterproof seal around the neck and face.

 - Ideal for those after a more compact choice of rain layer, with a lightweight design that folds away neatly for storage in small creels or backpacks.

-- Poncho can also be used as a ground sheet or multi-purpose tarp when required, making it a versatile accessory to have if you later replace with a more substantial rain jacket layer.
+- A poncho can also be used as a groundsheet or multi-purpose tarp when required, making it a versatile accessory to have if you later replace with a more substantial rain jacket layer.